 TL;DR: What I Recommend

 Another month with all winners and no losers.
-If you’re a music fan and devours shows like VH1’s Behind the Music, you’ll definitely enjoy Daisy Jones and The Six.
+If you’re a music fan and devoured shows like VH1’s Behind the Music, you’ll definitely enjoy Daisy Jones and The Six.
 Those who love mass market mystery series should definitely try The Holdouts by James Tucker, although start with book #1, Next of Kin.
 The Department of Sensitive Crimes is a good choice for those who prefer mysteries without lots of murder and really polite detectives.
 Obviously those detectives are not Americans but Swedish, which makes a lot more sense.

 To More Great Books